eleda77/eleda77.github.io/docs/vocab_list.md

 **esurient** - hungry or greedy

+**etiolated** - (of a plant) pale and drawn out due to a lack of light; having lost vigor or substance; feeble

 **eudaimonia** - the state or condition of good spirit; happiness

+**euphonious** - (of sound, especially speech) pleasing to the ear

+**eutrophication** - excessive richness of nutrients in a lake or other body of water, frequently due to runoff from the land, which causes a dense growth of plant life and death of animal life from lack of oxygen

 **evitable** - able to be avoided or prevented; avoidable

+**exaptation** - a trait, feature, or structure that has been coopted for use unrelated to its origin

 **exiguous** - very small in size or amount